 Like other states, auto insurance is a prerequisite to drive in Louisiana.
-What make Louisiana unique, however, are the penalties it has in effect for driving uninsured.
+What make Louisiana unique, however, are the penalties it has in effect for driving with a lapsed insurance policy.
 Drivers may face fines, license confiscation, registration suspension, and vehicle impoundment.
 More importantly, if a motorist is found uninsured in a road accident, he is prevented from recovering damages from the other party even if he is not the one at fault, unless the damage exceeded a certain amount (see No Pay, No Play).

 Type of Penalty

 |First Offense||Second Offense||Third and Subsequent Offenses|